yourbasic/api/README.md

 The semantic versioning specification itself currently sits at version number `2.0.0`.
 This means that it broke  the fifth commandment, and that no new featues or patches have been introduced since then.
 Even so, it is a good convention to follow.
+And, once again, the Go project gets it right.

 #### Stefan Nilsson – [korthaj](https://github.com/korthaj)